avpripri/avpripri/eHP-18.md

 ## batteries

-Here are the specs on the Tesla Model 3 battery module 23S46P
+Here are the specs on the Tesla Model 3 battery module 23S46P (scoured the web, not offical)

-* 100v nom
+* 82.8v nom
 * 11.7 kwh
 * 191 lbs
 * 67.5" x 11.5" x 3.5"